How Maradona's 'Hand of God' quote went round the world

 “Un poco con la cabeza de Maradona y otro poco con la mano de Dios,” (“a little with the head of Maradona and a little with the hand of God”) Maradona told the select few reporters sniffing around for the day’s killer quote.
 It was gold dust.

-“I was part of the melee that heard the quote,” Gowar, who went on to cover four World Cups, three with Reuters, said.
+“I was part of the melee that heard the quote,” Gowar, who went on to cover all four of Maradona’s World Cups and 10 in all, said.
 “The quote came out of us probing him.
 No one knows who he said it to exactly but of course as soon as I heard the quote it impressed me and it certainly impressed my desk.”

 The English media pack picked over the bones of another failed bid for glory by a team saddled with trying to re-create their 1966 triumph, lacing their copy with a sense of injustice at Maradona’s brazen act of deception.

-Note: (This story refiles to clarify number of World Cups)